 A.3 Right to participate effectively in and vote in general shareholder meetings and should be informed of the rules, including voting procedures, that govern general shareholder meetings.
-A.3.1 remuneration (fees, allowances, benefit- in-kind and other emoluments) or any OECD Principle II (C): (3) Effective shareholder participation in key corporate governance decisions, such as the nomination and election of board members, should be facilitated.
+A.3.1 Do shareholders have the opportunity, evidenced by an agenda item, to approve remuneration (fees, allowances, benefit- in-kind and other emoluments) or any increases in remuneration for the non- executive directors/commissioners?
+OECD Principle II (C): (3) Effective shareholder participation in key corporate governance decisions, such as the nomination and election of board members, should be facilitated.
 Shareholders should be able to make their views known on the remuneration policy for board members and key executives.
-The equity component of compensation Y Default Item for Class 1 A.3.2 Does the company provide non- controlling shareholders a right to nominate candidates for board of directors/commissioners? schemes for board members and employees should be subject to shareholder approval.
-N/A Not applicable for Class 1 A.3.3 Does the company allow shareholders to elect directors/commissioners individually? Υ Bylaws: Article II, Section 1; Article III, Section 2 Code of Corporate Governance: Item B(3) A.3.4 and vote tabulation procedures used, declaring both before the meeting proceeds?
-OECD Principle II (C): Shareholders should have the opportunity to participate effectively and vote in general shareholder meetings and should be informed of the rules, including voting procedures, that govern general shareholder meetings.
+The equity component of compensation Y Default Item for Class 1 A.3.2 Does the company provide non- controlling shareholders a right to nominate candidates for board of directors/commissioners? executives.
+The equity component of compensation schemes for board members and employees should be subject to shareholder approval.
+N/A Not applicable for Class 1 A.3.3 Does the company allow shareholders to elect directors/commissioners individually?
+Y Bylaws: Article II, Section 1; Article III, Section 2 Code of Corporate Governance: Item B(3) A.3.4 Does the company disclose the voting and vote tabulation procedures used, declaring both before the meeting proceeds?
+OECD Principle II (C) : Shareholders should have the opportunity to participate effectively and vote in general shareholder meetings and should be informed of the rules, including voting procedures, that govern general shareholder meetings.
 N/A Not applicable for Class 1 A.3.5 Do the minutes of the most recent AGM record that there was an opportunity allowing for shareholders to ask questions or raise issues?
-OECD Principle II (C): (2) Shareholders should have the opportunity to ask questions to the board, including questions relating to the annual external audit, to place items on the agenda of general meetings, and to propose resolutions, subject to N/A Not applicable for Class 1 A.3.6 Do the minutes of the most recent AGM record questions and answers? reasonable limitations.
+OECD Principle II (C) : (2) Shareholders should have the opportunity to ask questions to the board, including questions relating to the annual external audit, to place items on the agenda of general meetings, and to propose resolutions, subject to N/A Not applicable for Class 1 A.3.6 Do the minutes of the most recent AGM record questions and answers? reasonable limitations.
 N/A Not applicable for Class 1 A.3.7 Does the disclosure of the outcome of the most recent AGM include resolution(s)?
 Y Minutes of the annual stockholders' meeting posted in the website